wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 Typically, when a third party (such as an identity provider)issues a JWT and the recipient needs to verify its signature, they can use a JWKS.
 JWKS allows the issuer to rotate keys dynamically rather than hard-coding the public key in the application.
 The recipient can obtain the public key by accessing the JWKS endpoint.

-## JWKS support in Choreo to validate the JWT
+## JWKS support in {{ product_name }} to validate the JWT

-Choreo provides an endpoint to specify the public keys for backend JWT validation.
+{{ product_name }} provides an endpoint to specify the public keys for backend JWT validation.
 Here are the endpoint URLs for the US East and EU regions:

 - [https://gateway.e1-us-east-azure.choreoapis.dev/.wellknown/jwks](https://gateway.e1-us-east-azure.choreoapis.dev/.wellknown/jwks)
 - [https://gateway.e1-eu-north-azure.choreoapis.dev/.wellknown/jwks](https://gateway.e1-eu-north-azure.choreoapis.dev/.wellknown/jwks)